 Having opened its doors in the year 1930, the Phoenix Theater is considered to be one of the newer theaters on the West End.
 The look of the Phoenix is based on traditional Italian theaters, with golden engravings, and red seats, carpets, and curtains.
 The exterior of the theater retains a neoclassical look with the interior following a more Italian style of architecture.
 Unlike most West End theaters, the Phoenix has not undergone much renovation and has retained its original facade.

 The Phoenix Theater opened with the successful and highly rated comedy, ‘Private Lives’ by Noel Coward, starring Coward himself and the legendary Laurence Olivier.
-Other notable productions that have taken stage at the Phoenix include, ‘Love for Love’, ‘Harlequinade’, ‘The Browning Version’, ‘The Canterbury Tales’ etc. Currently the Phoenix is all set to showcase 'Come From Away' from 21 June 2021.
+Other notable productions that have taken stage at the Phoenix include, ‘Love for Love’, ‘Harlequinade’, ‘The Browning Version’, ‘The Canterbury Tales’ etc.

 Address: Charing Cross Road, London WC2H 0JP, United Kingdom

 Stalls : 474

 Dress Circle : 280

 Upper Circle: 254